react-native-community/discussions-and-proposals/proposals/0605-lazy-bundling.md

 // For lazy bundling: type SerializedBundlePath = string;
 declare function __loadBundleAsync(path: SerializedBundlePath): Promise<void>;
 ```

+`__loadBundleAsync` may be called multiple times with the same bundle path, including in parallel.
+It should implement caching as needed to avoid sending out unnecessary or duplicate requests.
+It is unspecified how `__loadBundleAsync` should derive its internal cache key from the provided bundle path.

 If there is no `__loadBundleAsync` implementation available, the bundled code may throw a runtime error upon attempting to evaluate an `import()` call.